 A 25-year history of Maine's general obligation bonds outstanding as of each June 30th is provided in Table IV-1, GENERAL OBLIGATION BONDED DEBT.
-The outstanding bonds (for the fiscal years 1986 through 2010) are segregated into General Fund, Highway Fund and self-liquidating bonds.
+The outstanding bonds (for the fiscal years 1987 through 2011) are segregated into General Fund, Highway Fund and self-liquidating bonds.
 General obligation bonds are approved by the voters and pledge the full faith and credit of the State.
 The self-liquidating bonds were supported by a designated source of revenue, usually generated by fees charged for the use of the facility or capital equipment funded by the bonds.
 The last self-liquidating bonds outstanding were paid off in fiscal year 2008.
 The historical data also include the total of Authorized but Unissued Bonds as of June 30 of each year.
 Graph IV-1 presents a history of Maine's bonded debt on a per capita basis and as a percentage of personal income.
 Per capita amounts are based on population numbers from the United States Department of Commerce, Bureau of Census and Maine's State Planning Office.
-Personal income figures are from the United States Department of Commerce, Bureau of Economic Analysis.
+Personal income figures are from the United States Department of Commerce, Bureau of Census and Maine's State Planning Office.